Hematopoietic and Lymphoid Cell Neoplasm clinical trials at UC Davis

 1 research study open to eligible people

-Mobile Health and Social Media Physical Activity Intervention in Adolescent and Young Adult Childhood Cancer Survivors
+Mobile Health and Social Media Physical Activity Intervention Among Adolescent and Young Adult Childhood Cancer Survivors, the StepByStep Study

 “Volunteer for research and contribute to discoveries that may improve health care for you, your family, and your community!”